-- 1. Extensions 13 and changes to the IMM approach are submitted to the ECB in order to investigate materiality if they fulfil any of the following conditions: - (a) they fall under any of the extensions described in Annex I, Part I, Section 1: - (b) they fall under any changes described in Annex I, Part II, Section 1; - (c) they result in a change: - (i) in absolute value of 1% or more, computed for the first business day of the testing of the impact of the extension, in the institution's overall risk-weighted exposure amounts for the CCR (in accordance with Part Three, Title II, Chapter 6 and Chapter 4 (limited to SFTs) of the CRR); and - (ii) in absolute value of 5% or more in the institution's overall riskweighted exposure amounts for the CCR. - 2.
-For the purposes of Section 4(1)(c) above, and in accordance with Section 3(2), the impact of any extension or change is the ratio defined below: - in the numerator, the difference in the risk-weighted exposure amounts for the CCR computed before and after the extension or change; - (b) in the denominator, the overall risk-weighted exposure amounts for the CCR computed before the extension or change. - 3.
-For the purposes of Section 4(1)(c)(ii) above, the ratio referred to in Section 4(2) is calculated for whichever of the following periods (a) or (b) is the shortest, using the highest absolute value assessed over the selected period: - (a) 15 consecutive business days starting from the first business day of the testing of the impact of the extension or change, provided that daily IMM calculation is possible.
+- 1. Extensions and changes to the IMM approach are submitted to the ECB in order to investigate materiality if they fulfil any of the following conditions: - (a) they fall under any of the extensions described in Annex I, Part I, Section 1; - (b) they fall under any changes described in Annex I, Part II, Section 1; - (c) they result in a change: - (i) in absolute value of 1% or more, computed for the first business day of the testing of the impact of the extension, in the institution's overall risk-weighted exposure amounts for the CCR (in accordance with Part Three, Title II, Chapter 6 of the CRR); and - (ii) in absolute value of 5% or more in the institution's overall riskweighted exposure amounts for the CCR. - For the purpose of Section 4(1)(c) above, the risk-weighted exposure amounts are calculated: - (a) at a consolidated level for institutions belonging to a group subject to consolidated capital requirements; - (b) at an individual level for institutions not belonging to a group subject to consolidated capital requirements. - For the purposes of Section 4(1)(c) above, and in accordance with Section 3(2), the impact of any extension or change is the ratio defined below: - (a) in the numerator, the difference in the risk-weighted exposure amounts for the CCR computed before and after the extension or change; - (b) in the denominator, the overall risk-weighted exposure amounts for the CCR computed before the extension or change. - For the purposes of Section 4(1)(c)(ii) above, the ratios referred to in Section 4(3) are calculated for whichever of the following periods (a) or (b) is the shortest: - (a) 15 consecutive business days starting from the first business day of the testing of the impact of the extension or change, provided that daily IMM calculation is possible.
 The latter implies daily updates of the EE profiles.

-Note that, in accordance with Section 2 of the EGMA, extensions falling in Section 4 will be classified as material after an internal model investigation.
+&lt;sup>10 Note that, in accordance with Section 2 of the EGMA, extensions falling in Section 4 will be classified as material after an internal model investigation.